 As was traditional with fan videos of this type, we would receive a dodgy looking script on the day and just went from there.
-In fact Geoffro had far more dialogue than I did which is why he's reading the script here, honestly I'm amazed we ever got through it.
+Fortunately for me Geoffro had far more dialogue than I did which is why he's reading the script here, honestly I'm amazed we ever got through it.

-Ironically I'm not a much of a Doctor Who fan so I didn't get many of the references but that didn't matter as I got to ham it up big time.
+The real irony though is I'm not a much of a Doctor Who fan so I didn't get many of the references, but hey that didn't matter as I got to ham it up big time.

-I'm wearing was Geoffro's he used for a Vincent (Beauty
+I'm wearing belonged to Geoffro who used it for a Vincent

-remember Russell saying that I had to wear it otherwise
+remember Russell saying I had to wear it otherwise I'd

-Believe it or not it wasn't until 2011, more than 15 years after this was filmed, when I finally got a copy of Geoff's World including all the raw footage.
+Believe it or not it wasn't until 2011, more than 15 years after this was filmed, when I finally got a copy of Geoff's World including some of the raw footage.

 "GEOFF'S WORLD, PARTY TIME, EXCELLENT!!!"
 Mega groovy!